 The Andes people revere coca leaves for their spiritual powers as much as their healing properties.
 In traditional Andean ceremonies coca leaves are a conduit between man and spirit.

-In two separate conversations, I mentioned to Eloj and Juan Carlos, a spiritual energy healer from Peru, that I was going to Machu Picchu.
-Both men were emphatic that it’s a special place and claimed to feel strong energy there.
+In two separate conversations, I mentioned to Eloj and Juan Carlos, the latter a spiritual energy healer from Peru, that I was going to Machu Picchu.
+Tourists know it as an historical site but these men were emphatic about the strong energy it exudes.
 They suggested that I could connect with the spirit of the coca leaf and do my own ceremony in one of the temples.
 It seemed simple enough—start by offering gratitude to Pachamama (Mother Earth) and set my intention.
 From a place of inner calm, blow on three coca leaves three times and then hold them to the sky.
-After spending a few minutes with the leaves offer them to Pachamama by throwing them into the wind.
+I was then to spend a few minutes with the leaves and offer them to Pachamama by throwing them into the wind.

 My offering to Pachamama

 My interest in Machu Picchu was its historic and archeological significance but after those conversations I was intrigued with the idea of “feeling” the place.
 Exploring the site at my own pace, I let curiosity guide me onto different paths.
 Slowly and deliberately I placed my hands on the stones and noticed different sensory experiences from the many textures, shapes, and temperature.
 Maybe there was energy here.